BKWLD/bukwild-contentful-utils/README.md

 #### API

 `img(field:Object, width:Integer, height:Integer, options:Object)`
-- `fieldName` : The property on an entry result from Contentful for the image
+- `field` : The property on an entry result from Contentful for the image
 - `width` : The desired image width
 - `height`: The desired image height
 - `options`